 A copy of my curriculum vitae is available here.

-At the College of Charleston I teach
+At the College of Charleston, I teach

-the following courses: American Government, Congress, American
+American Government, Congress, American Political Development,

-Political Development, Public Opinion in American Politics, Parties and Polarization, Doing Research in
+Public Opinion in American Politics, Parties and Polarization, Doing Research in

 Research Methodology for Public Administration (graduate).

-Congress, with a specific focus on political parties,
+with specific interests in political parties, polarization,

-polarization, congressional organization, and roll-call behavior.
-My published work also includes research on the
+published work also includes research on the presidency (in

-presidency (in particular legislative-executive interaction),
+particular legislative-executive interaction), congressional

-congressional and presidential elections, and political economy.
+and presidential elections, and political economy.

-My work has appeared or is forthcoming in the journals Political Research Quarterly, American Politics Research, Political Science Quarterly, and the Journal of Elections, Public Opinion, and Parties.
+My work has appeared in the journals Political Research Quarterly, American Politics Research, Political Science Quarterly, Journal of Political Science, and the Journal of Elections, Public Opinion, and Parties.
 I am at work on a book manuscript (with Nate Birkhead) on when and why Congress repeals legislation.